Australian retailers rally as Amazon gets cool reception

 Shares of No. 1 department store chain Myer Holdings Ltd rose 2 percent, still down more than a quarter since April.
 Myer and Amazon carried the same dress from Australian fashion designer Sass & Bide on Tuesday, but Myer advertised 78 items from that maker compared to Amazon's eight.

-Helping the positive sentiment toward retail stocks, the country's retail sales bounced in October after months of lukewarm demand, according to official data.
-Online sales account for less than 10 percent of the AUS$300 billion retail sector.
+Australian retail stocks also got a boost from a bounce in sales in October after months of lukewarm demand, according to official data.
+Online sales account for less than 10 percent of Australia's AUS$300 billion retail sector.

 Citi analysts described Amazon's initial Australian offering as "patchy", adding in a note to clients: "We expect Amazon will not be disruptive to Australian retailers this Christmas".